bharat-kadchha/Core-And-Advance-Java-Practicals/core-java/lab-manuals/README.md

-## lab-manual :
+## lab-manuals :
-   - this project contian a practicals for the student of _GTU_ for their assignments and practicals notes as per _GTU_ syllabus.
+   - this project contains practicals for the student of GUJARAT TECHNICAL UNIVERSITY .here you will find your assignment's Programs and practical notes as per _GTU_  syllabus.